serj-kzv/ext-app/README.md

 # What is this?
 It's a Web Extension **Angular** Boilerplate for **Mozilla Firefox**.
-You can build all part an extension with **Angular** using the boilerplate except `content script` wich is built with typescript mostly by using Angular anyway.
+You can build all part an extension with **Angular** using the boilerplate except `content script` that is built with typescript mostly by using Angular anyway.

 # Instantiation
 ```sh